 There are two primary types of life insurance: term policies and permanent policies.

 Term life insurance policies last for a specified number of years.
 For example, 30-year term covers you for up to 30 years, as long as you continue paying premiums, and you can stop paying premiums if you decide you no longer need coverage.
 Your coverage ends when the term ends, and you'll need to apply for a new policy if you want continued coverage.

 Permanent policies can last your entire life, as long as you continue to pay the premium to keep the insurance in force.
 Universal life, one form of permanent policy, features a cash value, which you might build up in the policy's early years and then use to pay insurance costs in later years.
 If you build up more cash value than you need to pay for insurance coverage, you may be able to draw on those funds for other financial goals (like retirement income or college tuition).

+Premiums are typically higher for permanent policies because you're building up the cash value.
 But at the same time, that cash value may help reduce the insurance company's risk — along with insurance costs.